heessuh/ImageToSpeech/README.md

-# Test Image To Speech
+# Text Image To Speech

 Using TesseractJS library to convert text image to speech.
 Uses TesseractJS as CDN v2.1.0 in index.html